 Height allowance for a dwelling/dual occupancy in low density residential areas affected by flood

 The maximum height of a dwelling house/dual occupancy in these areas is measured using a formula.
-For more detailed information on how to calculate the maximum height allowance, refer to the fact sheet.
+For more detailed information on how to calculate the maximum height allowance, refer to our fact sheet (DOC, 941KB).

-- filling on low lying areas fact sheet, or
+- filling on low lying areas fact sheet (DOCX, 1.4MB), or

 - contact council's development services.